TA Training Workshop Descriptions

 This workshop is most appropriate for TAs who will be using discussion to review lecture material or to give students experience reading journal articles and interpreting scientific data.
 This workshop is often most useful for students in Neuroscience, Psychology and Nursing and for some students in Earth and Environmental Science.

-Leading Problem Solving Sessions in the Sciences and Quantitative Social Sciences
+Leading Problem Solving Sessions in the Sciences, Quantitative Social Sciences and Engineering

 This workshop will discuss recitations and other types of sessions (including exam review and office hours) that focus on homework and problem sets.
 The discussion will focus on strategies for getting students to think about and solve problems on their own as well as ways to incorporate course content into these sessions.
-This session is most appropriate for TAs in Economics and Linguistics and also for some students in Physics, and Chemistry.
+This session is most appropriate for TAs in Engineering, Economics and Linguistics and also for some TAs in Physics and Chemistry.

-Being An Effective Lab TA in the Sciences
+Leading Effective Lab Sessions in the Sciences and Engineering

 This workshop will prepare TAs to guide and interact with undergraduates in labs.
 Participants will discuss how to help students learn from lab and how to use labs to engage with course material.
 This workshop is for students who are teaching labs in Physics, Chemistry, and Earth and Environmental Science.